briandfoy/briandfoy.github.io/_posts/2019-12-31-get-this-blog.md

 ## Spellchecking

 I use *aspell*.
 There's a personal word list in _.aspell.rws_ (and apparently that _.rws_ extension is important).
 Before I pass off the text to *aspell*, I strip out the code blocks.

+## Markdown linting

+I use the [mdl program from Markdown Lint](https://github.com/markdownlint/markdownlint) with a configuration file in *.mdlrc*.
+I do a little preprocessing to take out the code blocks that *mdl* doesn't understand.